CodyBontecou/blog/content/Obsidian-git-sync-on-ios.md

 ![Browse repo in Working Copy](https://i.imgur.com/2SCcfvZ.gif)

-Note: I  ran into issues when I included the `.obsidian` directory in my git repo.
-There are plugins that work on desktop that are not supported on mobile, resulting in bugs.
+Note: I  ran into issues when including the `.obsidian` directory in my git repo.
+There are plugins that work on desktop that are not supported on mobile, resulting in mobile-specific bugs.
+Sometimes crashing the application and making the vault unusable.

 I recommend removing this directory from source when using this method to sync vaults between devices.

-Instead, maintain two .obsidians, one for your mobile environment and one for your desktop environment.
+Instead, maintain two `.obsidian` directories, one for your mobile environment and one for your desktop environment.

 ## Importing the repo into Obsidian

 > I tried many of the options listed online, but after hours of work, only the steps I'm sharing worked for me.

-1. Install & open Obsidian
+1. Install & open Obsidian on your mobile device.
 2. Create new vault. **DO NOT toggle store in iCloud.**

 ![Create new vault](https://i.imgur.com/1eNKTPC.png)